 Chicago's downtown Loop is well worth seeing, and relatively safe.

-Then I’d recommend this simple detour: South on S. Lake Shore Drive to I-55 South (Stevenson Expressway).
+Then I'd recommend this simple detour: South on Michigan Avenue to I-55 South (Stevenson Expressway).
 At Exit 286: North on Cicero Avenue, and West on Ogden.

 You rejoin Rt 66, Ogden Avenue, in the safe suburb of Cicero IL.